 Should I take someone to the small claims court?

 Taking a person or a business to the small claims court isn't free and not without risk.
 Knowing the potential costs along when fees will require paying is likely to influence your decision on if it is worthwhile process to undertake.

-However, if your claim has merit and you can afford the court fees, then many of your costs will be awarded back to you should your small claim be successful.
+However, if your claim has merit and you can afford the court fees, then many of your small claims court costs will be awarded back to you should your claim be successful.

-No matter what industry you are in, you can't do business on your own.
-So every company has to have various agreements and contracts in place.
+No matter what industry you are in, you can't conduct business on your own.
+So every business has to have various agreements, contracts and terms in place.

-These agreements are often between you and your customers, employees, suppliers or distributors, and the way all these business agreements are enforced is by creating legally binding contracts between the parties involved.
+These agreements can be between you and your customers, employees, suppliers or distributors, and are usually formalised by writing legally binding contracts between the parties involved.

 Unfortunately, all too often when things start to go wrong we see businesses suddenly take an in depth look at their agreements only to find that they have an legally unenforceable contract or the agreement they signed doesn't cover what everyone thought it did.

-It doesn't matter what kind of formal transaction it is, whether it's an employee contract, partnership agreement, purchase order, or any other business arrangement, the agreement must be recognised legally by the courts for it to be enforceable if someone were to challenge it.
+It doesn't matter what kind of formal transaction it is, whether it's an employee contract, partnership agreement, purchase order, or terms of business with a customer, the agreement must be recognised legally by the courts for it to be enforceable if someone were to challenge it.